 Mary MacKillop Penola Centre

-At the Mary MacKillop Penola Centre there is an interpretive centre with major exhibitions explaining the lives of Mary MacKillop and Julian Tenison Woods, priest and scientist.
+At the Mary MacKillop Penola Centre there are major exhibitions explaining the lives of Mary MacKillop and Julian Tenison Woods, priest and scientist.
 An exhibition in the Schoolhouse explains the early teaching methods of the Sisters of Saint Joseph that they co-founded in Penola.